tcbn-ai/Docker_security_study/README.md

 ```

 ## Remark
+- Current directory (the same hierarchy as `docker-compose.yml`) is mounted on `/root/workspace` in the kali container (See `docker-compose.yml`).
-GUI tools (e.g. Wireshark) cannot be used in this environment.
+- GUI tools (e.g. Wireshark) cannot be used in this environment.